STZRoland/sdl2_project_template/README.md

 # sdl2_project_template
 A template for a C++ project using SDL2 and CMake.
+The code renders a black window with a green square.

 ## Dependencies
 - SDL2 https://www.libsdl.orga